Bowdoin-CSCI2330/Bowdoin-csci2330.github.io/_labs/lab-5-cache.md

 ## Cache Simulator

-You have been provided with the compiled executable of a reference cache simulator called `cachesim-ref` to help you in testing your program.
+You have been provided with the compiled executable of a reference cache simulator called `csim-ref` to help you in testing your program.
 Just like the simulator you will write, the reference simulator outputs the total number of hits, misses, and evictions when running a given `valgrind` trace through the specified cache.

 The reference simulator takes the following command-line arguments: